 ✔ Credit-builder loans – Small loans designed to help you establish credit

-8. Negotiate with Creditors
+8. Negotiate with Lenders When Struggling

 If you’re struggling to make payments, don’t ignore the problem—reach out to your creditors to discuss options.